isc-projects/stork/doc/dev/ci-images.rst

 CI images
 *********

-The GitLab CI in the Stork project is extensively use to test, build, and release for multiple operating systems and architectures.
+The GitLab CI in the Stork project is extensively used to test, build, and release on multiple operating systems and architectures.
 Each Gitlab CI pipeline runs a new Docker container.
-Stork has some big dependencies as Java, Python, and Ruby.
-It causes we cannot use the official Docker images shared by the Docker Hub or other registers.
+Stork has some big dependencies as Java, Python, and Ruby which makes the official Docker images shared by Docker Hub or other registries to not be appropriate.
 We needed to prepare our own images with all the dependencies installed.
-It allowed us to limit the amount of transferred data and speed up the execution of the CI pipelines.
+It allows us to limit the amount of transferred data and speed up the execution of the CI pipelines.

 .. warning::